-llowing are not rules but best practices that can aid in the protection of our students pating in events: • n Students should be seated in groups when traveling by train, bus or plane.
-Students should be supervised on transportation (buses, mini vans, taxis, etc.) while visiting a host city.
-When host schools receive dietary/medical information from visiting schools they should involve · · · · · · · · · · · · · · · · · · · their nurse with any noted students.
-A pre-travel chaperones' meeting should be scheduled as it is an important way to share information and guidelines.
-A pre-travel parent and student meeting should be scheduled as it is a good way to share the guidelines, expectations, and collect travel documents.
-Schools should consider making it mandatory for coaches to have first aid training and concussion protocol training.
-(Free online concussion protocol training: https://nfhslearn.com/courses/61151/concussion-in- sports.)
-Chaperones, coaches, and the host school should have each other's phone numbers programmed in their phones in case of emergency.
-Upon arrival at a school, chaperones should be shown the school's emergency protocols.
-Host schools should consider using their school security guards, or hiring outside guards, when tournaments are located off-campus.
-Sites do not need to be locked down (as some campuses are) but there should be a security presence circulating the event location, looking for possible non- community members.
-A nurse should be present on site for tournaments hosted by the school. llowing rules are intended for the use of all parents who host students as part of a school-sponsored In addition to these regulations, host parents should also adhere to the expectations set forth for ones. with th e duration of the event you stand in place of the visiting student's parents.
-Please familiarize yourself the school rules below and speak with the school if you are unclear on any of your responsibilities as a host pa Please see the regulations for student behavior (below).
-The student(s) you are hosting has/have already agreed to observe these regulations.
-Please report immediately any violation of these regulations by the student(s) you host to the responsible official designated by your school (Event Director, Athletic Director, Activity Coordinator, etc.).
-Neither host families nor students may make changes to the regulations for students with respect to housing arrangements, the use of tobacco, alcohol, or drugs, or any other rules set forth by the host school.
-Students must be supervised by a coach, chaperone, or host parent at all times.
-Exception: In a confined space (such as a shopping mall) or in an outdoor space with defined barriers (such as a small city walking street), students 12-years-old and older may explore in small, chaperone-approved, student-only groups and meet back at a specified time and place.
-Students must arrive at and depart from the defined space with a chaperone, and the chaperone must be present within the space at all times (i.e. they are not just dropping students off).
-Please contact the student(s) you are hosting at the time designated by the host school.
-Suitable transportation must be arranged as needed for the student(s).
-Please provide the student(s) with a suitable meal at whatever times may be necessary because of the scheduling of the event.
-Schools and families may set earlier curfew times.
-Families MAY NOT extend curfew times.
-The school requires that coaches/chaperones call their respective students' host family at curfew time on each night of an event.
+The following rules are intended for the use of all parents who host students as part of a school-sponsored event.
+In addition to these regulations, host parents should also adhere to the expectations set forth for chaperones.

+For the duration of the event you stand in place of the visiting student's parents.
+Please familiarize yourself with the school rules below and speak with the school if you are unclear on any of your responsibilities as a host parent.

+- Please see the regulations for student behavior (below).
+The student(s) you are hosting has/have already agreed to observe these regulations. - Please report immediately any violation of these regulations by the student(s) you host to the responsible official designated by your school (Event Director, Athletic Director, Activity Coordinator, etc.). - Neither host families nor students may make changes to the regulations for students with respect to housing arrangements, the use of tobacco, alcohol, or drugs, or any other rules set forth by the host school. - Students must be supervised by a coach, chaperone, or host parent at all times. - Exception: In a confined space (such as a shopping mall) or in an outdoor space with defined barriers (such as a small city walking street), students 12-years-old and older may explore in small, chaperone-approved, student-only groups and meet back at a specified time and place.
+Students must arrive at and depart from the defined space with a chaperone, and the chaperone must be present within the space at all times (i.e. they are not just dropping students off). - Please contact the student(s) you are hosting at the time designated by the host school. - Suitable transportation must be arranged as needed for the student(s). - Please provide the student(s) with a suitable meal at whatever times may be necessary because of the scheduling of the event. - Schools and families may set earlier curfew times.
+Families MAY NOT extend curfew times. - The school requires that coaches/chaperones call their respective students' host family at curfew time on each night of an event.
 They are required to speak with both a host parent and the student(s).
 If the coach/chaperone has not contacted the host parent by 22:30, the host parent should call the event organizer and inform him/her.